 Let us take you on a journey to the real Madeira – the Atlantic island of outstanding natural beauty.

-It’s an island of dramatic scenery: breathtaking valleys, wild coastlines and rugged mountain ranges.
+Madeira is an island of breathtaking scenery: wild river valleys, rugged coastlines and cloud-tipped mountain ranges.
 It’s hot in the summer, mild in the winter and it’s a great destination if you like to mix busy days with some relaxation by the pool.
-Small is beautiful and we hand-pick the best accommodation – the off-the-beaten track Quintas, Casas and Estalagems that we love to stay at ourselves.
+Small is beautiful and we hand-pick the best accommodation from across the whole island – the off-the-beaten track Quintas, Casas and Estalagems that we love to stay at ourselves.

 Getting to Madeira